-You have just chosen your equipment, set up your studio and are finally ready to broadcast live for the first time on your Internet radio station.
+You have just chosen your equipment, set up your studio and are finally ready to broadcast live on your Internet radio station for the first time.
 The stress is rising and it’s completely normal, in this course we will see how to succeed every time you broadcast live.

 By the end of this course, you will know: